ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
-This is a package update, which fixes a bug.
+This is a package update, which adds a feature to the compute_consensus function.

 ## Test Environments
 * local OS X install, R 4.0.2